What Are Internal Links In SEO?

 3. Link to deep pages: Besides linking to your homepage and other top-level pages, linking to deeper pages is essential.
 This can help those pages get indexed and improve their visibility in search results.

 4. Use internal links as part of a broader SEO strategy: Internal linking is just one aspect of SEO.
-To get the best results, focusing on other factors, such as keyword research, on-page optimisation, and content marketing, is essential.
+To get the best results, it is essential to focus on other factors, such as keyword research, on-page optimisation, and content marketing.

 5. Monitor and adjust your internal linking strategy: It’s essential to monitor the performance of your internal linking campaign and make adjustments as needed.
 This can help ensure that you are getting the most value from your internal links and that they are helping to improve your website’s SEO.